FIWARE/ops.Fuel-main-dev/README.md

 ## Known issues
+OPS-Deploy inherits some issues from Fuel 5.1.1.
+The main of them, are summarized below.

 ### OPS-Deploy requires a pingable default gateway in order to deploy
 OPS-Deploy must be able to ping the default gateway in order to deploy the environment.
 If your configuration does not include a pingable default gateway, you can work around it by specifying the Fuel Master node (or any other